 The law of marriage in the Bible

 The law of marriage was given in the second chapter of the Bible.
 Marriage was defined by God as being between one man and one woman long before the Old Covenant or today’s social and political machinations.
 The plain truth is that God established this law for a purpose, providing the blessing of marriage and family by taking two equal but different people and joining them together.

 God emphasized this to Adam by having him name each animal so that Adam understood that it was not good for him to be alone (Genesis 2:18-20).
 So God created a helper, a companion—a woman.
 But was she just to be his assistant?
 By no means!
 She was given the same tasks, responsibility and rulership over the rest of creation as the man (Genesis 1:28-31).

-Husband and wife, Adam and Eve, man and woman, were given a joint purpose to strive together in hope and love for a reason—one that is lost today as society has twisted the gender roles and marriage into broken societal trappings in place of a God-given law (Matthew 19:3-6).
+Husband and wife, Adam and Eve, man and woman, were to work together for a joint purpose in hope and love for a reason—one that is lost today as society has twisted the gender roles and marriage into broken societal trappings in place of a God-given law (Matthew 19:3-6).

 The Bible makes clear that God does not require everyone to marry, but those who do should follow this law for the stability of the family and society.
 This is a law that was before any covenant and that spans across both Old and New Covenants.
 God is deeply concerned about families, for He is in the process of building one!